Changing the Big Business and Big Government Incentives That Drive Harmful “Economic Development” Cronyism

 The CEA will be a partner, testing ground and force multiplier for existing organizations and investments in research, policy development and outreach.
 It will offer a mechanism for weaponizing the excellent work of existing policy experts and researchers and broaden its dissemination to new audiences.
 As a new single-issue organization, it will be able to do so with potential allies across the political spectrum.

 Through these partnerships and with the necessary resources and a dedicated strategic focus on its mission, the Center for Economic Accountability can make a politician or businessperson’s first experimentation with the “gateway drug” of cronyism a bad trip they never want to repeat.
+Additionally, principled business and government leaders will see increased brand value and voter approval from refusing to play the subsidy game.
 With these incentives changed, we can begin to move toward a more free, fair and open environment in which businesses succeed on their own merits and public resources aren’t funneled into private pockets.

 The lesson of Amazon, Foxconn and other recent mega-crony capitalist deals is that we’re moving increasingly fast in the wrong direction.
 It’s time to fight back as hard as we can, by creating new and powerful incentives against the self-serving combination of big business and big government in our communities.
 It’s time for the Center for Economic Accountability.